Frequently Asked Questions

 Concurrent Enrollment applicants need to be in or beyond their junior year of high school and be at least 16 years old.

-There is no specific GPA requirement, but you should counsel with your parents and your high school counselor to make sure that you are ready to take college-level classes.
+There is no specific GPA requirement, but you should counsel with your parents and high school counselor to make sure you are ready to take college-level classes.

 Yes, but check with your high school counselor to ensure credits will count toward high school graduation.